bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The Document Object Model is the interface that allows us to change the style, structure and content of a web page using a programing langauge.
+Simply put, the DOM converts the content of a HTML document into an object model so that is can be manipulated by a programming language.

 2. What is an event?

+An event is when something occurs which triggers a response through code we have written.
+As javascript is an event driven langauge we can set code to 'activate' once a particular event has been triggered.
+This event may hovering over an icon or clicking a button.

 3. What is an event listener?

+An event listener is a method we can place on an element which can trigger a block of code if the event its 'listening' for takes place.
+For example, if i place a 'click' event listener on a button, if the user clicks said button the code block found within the event listener will activate.

 4. Why would we convert a NodeList into an Array?

+A NodeList is langauge agnostic and therefore we can not use JavaScript methods on a NodeList.
+By converting a NodeList into a array we are able to use powerful JS methods on the array such as .forEach, .filter etc.

 5. What is a component?

+Components are reusable blocks of code that allow us to easily create elements that share functionality.
+They are used in order to keep our code DRY.

 ### Git Set up